akimd/bison/README-hacking.md

 Don't reinvent the wheel: we use gnulib, which features many components.
-Actually, Bison has legacy code that we should replace with gnulib modules (e.g., many adhoc implementations of lists).
+Actually, Bison has legacy code that we should replace with gnulib modules (e.g., many ad hoc implementations of lists).

 ### Skeletons
 We try to use the "typical" coding style for each language.